Slivo-fr/TranqRotate/README.md

 - Use raid symbols to mark hunters that need to tranq, or that need to backup a failed tranqshot
 - Automatic reset of rotation when raid wipe or boss die
 - Encounter detection and frenzy cooldown progress bar
-- Add a button to close the window without using `/tranq toggle`

 ## Download